JustPritam/Docker-Zero-to-Hero/README.md

 ## Bind mounts and docker volume

+In this same repo there is volumes.md.

 ## Docker networking

+In this same repo there is networking.md.
 # INTERVIEW QUESTIONS

 ## 1. Which base images can we use?
 Why not use java base image directly?